phfaist/bibolamazi/README.md

 Here is a minimal example of a bibolamazi bibtex file.

-    data here will not be overwritten.
-Place here any additional entries, comments or whatever you want to be left as is.
+    ..
+Additionnal stuff here will not be managed by bibolamazi.
+It will also not be
+    .. overwritten.
+You can e.g. temporarily add additional references here if you
+    .. don't have bibolamazi installed.

     %%%-BIB-OLA-MAZI-BEGIN-%%%
+    %
     % %% BIBOLAMAZI configuration section.
     % %% Additional two leading percent signs indicate comments in the configuration.
     %
     % %% **** SOURCES ****
     %
-    % %% Specify your bib sources here.
-These files will not be touched by bibolamazi.
-If several paths
-    % %% are given in one line, the first path that exists and is readable will be taken.
-HTTP/FTP URLs
-    % %% can also be specified, and the file being pointed to will be downloaded and used as source.
+    % %% The _first_ accessible file in _each_ source list will be read and filtered.
-    % %% Nonexisting sources will be ignored.
     %
-    % src: "/Users/philippe/path/to/MyLibrary.bib" /home/pfaist/path/to/MyLibrary.bib
+    % src:   <source file 1> [ <alternate source file 1> ... ]
-    % src: anothersource.bib
+    % src:   <source file 2> [ ... ]
-    % %% add additional sources here
     %
+    % %% Add additional sources here.
+Alternative files are useful, e.g., if the same
+    % %% file must be accessed with different paths on different machines.
+    %
     % %% **** FILTERS ****
     %
-    % %% Specify which filters to apply here.
-Filters are applied in the order they are given.
-Options
-    % %% are provided in a command-line type syntax.
-For help about options to a filter, run
-    % %% "bibolamazi --help <thefilter>", e.g. "bibolamazi --help arxiv".
-For a list of available filters
-    % %% with their description, run "bibolamazi --list-filters".
+    % %% Specify filters here.
+Specify as many filters as you want, each with a `filter:'
+    % %% directive.
+See also `bibolamazi --list-filters' and `bibolamazi --help <filter>'.
     %
-    % filter: arxiv -sMode=strip -sUnpublishedMode=unpublished-note
+    % filter: filter_name  <filter options>
+    %
-    % %% or, for example: filter: arxiv --mode=eprint
+    % %% Example:
-    % filter: nameinitials
+    % filter: arxiv -sMode=strip -sUnpublishedMode=eprint
-    % filter: duplicates dupfile.tex
+    %
+    % %% Finally, if your file is in a VCS, sort all entries by citation key so that you don't
+    % %% get huge file differences for each commit each time bibolamazi is run:
-    % filter: url -dStrip=False -dStripAllIfDoiOrArxiv=False
+    % filter: orderentries
     %
     %%%-BIB-OLA-MAZI-END-%%%
     %
     %